zbraiterman/security-community/sast-intro.md

 ## Static Application Security Testing (SAST) tools scan your applications for known vulnerabilities

-## What they scan

-Dependencies (scans for vulnerabilities and license issues)
+## What's scanned, and what's returned

+Returns for dependencies
+* Vulnerabilities
+* License issues

-Source code
+Returns for source code

-## Returns useful information

 And continuous alerts and updates ![](/images/snyk-vulnerability-email-alert.png)